 - Control by parties – The parties remain in charge of the outcome.

-- Opportunity for better results – The parties understand their dispute better than any court or jury could.
+- Opportunity for better results – The parties understand their dispute and their needs better than any court or jury could.

 - Effective – Approximately 85% of cases handled by The McCammon Group reach settlement.

 - Greater compliance – Parties are more likely to comply with a mediated result than with a judgment or an arbitration award.

 - Reduced time and expense – Mediations are usually concluded within a day.
 They can be scheduled within a few days.

 - Voluntary, consensual process – The parties stay in control.
 The result is determined by the parties.

 - Preserved, improved relationships between parties – This is important where the parties have an on-going business or personal relationship.